logo

 Mikladalur Church – A Historic Transformation

-Planning the New Mikladalur Church
+Planning the New Church

-Mikladalur Church has undergone significant changes since the 19th century.
-On July 6, 1855, inspectors declared that the old church in Mikladalur was beyond repair and too small for the growing congregation.
-They recommended dismantling it and building a new church.
+On 6 July 1855, inspectors declared that the old church in Mikladalur was beyond repair.
+They also found it too small for the growing congregation.
+As a result, they recommended demolishing the building and constructing a new church.

-Deterioration and Calls for Renovation
+Deterioration and the Need for Renovation

 Consecration of the Renovated Church

-(Source: J. P. Gregoriussen, “Eldru Hválvkirkjurnar”)
+Source: J. P. Gregoriussen, “Eldru Hválvkirkjurnar”

 Contact & Parish Details